Saliva Screening 2025 in France: 5 Drugs Tested, Rules, Procedures, and Penalties

 Heavily increased penalties

-Driving after drug use is punishable by up to 3 years imprisonment, €9,000 fine, point deduction, and license suspension.
+Driving after drug use is punishable by up to 3 years imprisonment, a €9,000 fine, point withdrawal, and license suspension.

 Key point: in France, the offense targets driving after using substances or plants classified as drugs.
-The debate therefore does not only concern the driver's feeling, but the detection of a substance within the framework provided by the Highway Code.
+The debate therefore concerns not only the driver’s feeling but the detection of a substance within the framework set by the Highway Code.

 Which drugs are detected by a roadside saliva test?

-Saliva tests used in a road context look for the main families of drugs responsible for impairing alertness, reflexes, danger perception, or driving behavior.
+Saliva tests used in a road context detect the main families of drugs responsible for impaired alertness, reflexes, danger perception, or driving behavior.

 THC